nasa/XPlaneConnect/README.md

 To get started using X-Plane Connect, do the following.

 1. Purchase and install X-Plane 9 or 10.
-2. Copy the X-Plane Plugin folder (xpcPlugin/XPlaneConnect) to the plugin directory ([X-Plane Directory]/Resources/plugins/)
+2. Copy the X-Plane Plugin folder (`xpcPlugin/XPlaneConnect`) to the plugin directory (`[X-Plane Directory]/Resources/plugins/`)
 3. Write some code using one of the clients to manipulate X-Plane data.

 Each client is located in a top-level directory of the repository named for the client's language.
-The client directories generally include a 'src' folder containing the client source code, and an 'Examples' folder containing sample code demonstrating how to use the client.
+The client directories generally include a `src` folder containing the client source code, and an `Examples` folder containing sample code demonstrating how to use the client.

 #### Additional Information